stolostron/multicloud-operators-application/README.md

 - View the [Deployment guide](docs/deployment.md) to learn how to deploy the operator.

-- Check the [Security Doc](SECURITY.md) if you've found a security issue.
+- Check the [Security guide](SECURITY.md) if you need to report a security issue.

 ## References